sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>ffmpeg-libs</summary>

 ```
-Из репозитор : rpmfusion-free-updates-testing
+From repo     : rpmfusion-free-updates-testing
-Краткое опис : Libraries for ffmpeg
+Short desc    : Libraries for ffmpeg
 URL          : http://ffmpeg.org/
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : FFmpeg is a complete and free Internet live audio and video
+Descript     : FFmpeg is a complete and free Internet live audio and video
              : broadcasting solution for Linux/Unix.
 It also includes a digital
              : VCR.
 It can encode in real time in many formats including MPEG1 audio
              : and video, MPEG4, h263, ac3, asf, avi, real, mjpeg, and flash.